 George W. Bush

-Surely the most quotable president ever... just not quotes to be real proud of.
-From these utterances a fair-minded person cannot escape clearly realizing that this individual is the least qualified, most intellectually stunted, most linguistically challenged, and most pathetic excuse for a president the USA has ever had.
-If he had not been George H.W.
-Bush's son, this guy would be lucky to be an assistant manager at Wal-Mart.
+Surely one of the most quotable presidents ever... just not quotes to be real proud of.
+From these utterances a fair-minded person cannot escape clearly realizing that, until Trump, this individual was the least qualified, most intellectually stunted, most linguistically challenged, and most pathetic excuse for a president the USA has ever had.
+While, with his extreme narcissistic personality, Trump likely would have bullied himself into some sort of con-scheme success even if had not inherited $400 million from his daddy, if George W. Bush had not been George H.W.
+Bush's son, this guy would have been lucky to become an assistant manager at Wal-Mart.

 "History will prove me right.
 This is an exercise in folly."